Berkeley-CS195/sp23/content/about.md

 Weekly Schedule
 ---------------

-The week before each Wednesday class meeting will be used to prepare for the upcoming discussion-oriented class section.
+The week before each Monday class meeting will be used to prepare for the upcoming discussion-oriented class section.

-* On Tuesday, interested students may drop by Josh's office (779 Soda) at 1-2 PM for ideally what will be a lively discussion about the week's topic.

-* On Wednesday, class will consist of lecture and discussion on the weekly topic.
+* On Monday, class will consist of lecture and discussion on the weekly topic.
 All students should complete the readings and weekly survey before class.
+* There will also be a weekly informal small group discussion led by Daniel Feldman at a time TBA.

 Surveys
 -------